 - Plenary agenda of the European Parliament, available here (accessed on November 15, 2017)

 - United Nations, official website, available here (accessed on November 15, 2017)

 Written by Carolina Quaranta – Schuman Trainee at the Terminology Coordination Unit of the European Parliament.
-Student of Master in Public and Political Communication in the University of Torino, Italy; journalist.
+Completed a Master in Public and Political Communication in the University of Torino, Italy; communication specialist and journalist.